maidsafe/rfcs/proposed/0008-Connection_management.md

 # Drawbacks

-A double connection is established to ensure that a connection can be made in either direction.
+A double connection is established to ensure that a connection can be made in both direction.
+On cryptographically establishing the valid two-way-established connection, the original connection (from network to requester) is confirmed and the secondary connection is dropped.
+This imposes more work to establishing a connection, but is fundamental to ensure the correct routing topology.
+It is argued that without this secondary connection it is not possible to cryptographically ensure that IP-connection is authentic to the routing connection.

 # Alternatives

 What other designs have been considered?
 What is the impact of not doing this?